SantosAndrewz/AirBnB_clone/README.md

 - The showing of the command prompt (hbnb) indicates that the command interpreter can now accept commands.

 #How to use the command interpreter.
--While the command interpreter is still accepting commands, the user can enter commnands to manage the ojects within the AirBnB project.
-These commands include: create, show, destroy, all, update.
+-While the command interpreter is still accepting commands, the user can enter commands to manage the objects within the AirBnB project.
+These commands include: create, show, destroy, all, and update.

 # Examples